Atelier-de-Orca/ObservableStateMachine/README.md

 # RxStateMachine
-> object based state machine with UniRx
+> model based state machine with UniRx

 ## Feature
-1. Object based (use string key not enum)
+1. state is model (so, use string key not enum)
+1. based on monobehavior object (for easy setup and debug)

 ## Todo